Sustainability

 Human rights due diligence coverage rate Ratio of human rights issues of concern Human rights issue measures implementation rate

-To follow up on the previous year, we are proceeding with the development of human rights due diligence mechanisms in accordance with the UN Guiding Principles on Business and Human Rights and set our human rights due diligence policy as indicated below, reflecting the results of dialogue with external experts.
+To follow up on the previous fiscal year, we are proceeding with the development of human rights due diligence mechanisms in accordance with the UNGPs.
+At the same time, based on our human rights due diligence policy indicated below, we will continue to engage in human rights due diligence activities, reflecting the results of dialogue with external experts.

 1. 1.We will undertake human rights due diligence initiatives throughout the entire Teijin Group from perspectives that include the environment.